brandur/org/drafts/heroku-values.md

 still a little on the fence about it.
 While I don't miss the multi-week deployment schedules, I do miss the regular blocks of daily focus during which I would never have to stop work and deal with an interruption from production.

-### Organize Around Services (#organize-around-services)

-Following from total ownership, teams were built around the services that they owned.

-Extract services and form teams around them.

 ### Technical Management (#management)